theonjs/theon/README.md

 - Write APIs in a declarative and powerful way
 - Easily create domain-specific fluent APIs
-- Create API clients that are simple and easy to maintain
+- Create API clients that are simple to use and easy to maintain
-- Decouple and underline HTTP interface details from API consumers
+- Underline HTTP interface details from API consumers
+- And make future changes silently from consumers eyes.
 - Use or write your own plugins to augment some specific feature
-- Validate request and response before and after the request is resolved
+- Validate request and responses params and bodies easily
+- Bind bodies to models
+- Perform pre/post operations (e.g: logging, validation, defaults...)
+- Save session data based on the client state live cycle (e.g: auth tokens, sessions...)
-- Minimize the boilerplate while writting API clients
+- Minimize the boilerplate process while writting API clients
-- Bind bodies to models easily
-- Hierarchical nested configuration with inheritance support
 - HTTP agent agnostic: pick what do you need based on the environment (`request`, `superagent`, `$.ajax`, or used the embed one)
 - Ubiquitous: write one API.
 Run it in any JavaScript environment
-- Easy to test via interceptor middleware
+- Easy to test via interceptor/mock middleware

 ## Motivation